Prescription Drug Crime Defense Lawyer in Dayton

 Many prescription drugs are controlled substances, but people are allowed to possess and take them as long as they have a valid prescription.
-Obtaining prescription drugs without a valid prescription in Ohio is a crime that can carry heavy criminal penalties, depending on the specific substance and aggravating factors.
+Obtaining prescription drugs without a valid prescription in Ohio is a crime that can carry heavy criminal penalties within the criminal justice system, depending on the specific substance and aggravating factors.
 To combat prescription drug crime, law enforcement uses several tools, such as the Ohio Automated RX Reporting System (OARRS), to track the movement of all controlled substances and identify and arrest offenders.
+If you are facing a charge for drug crimes, contact a prescription drug crime lawyer in Dayton from Moermond & Mulligan, LLC.

-If you are facing a charge for prescription drug crimes in Dayton, contact the attorneys at Moermond & Mulligan, LLC.
 Ohio is known for its harsh punishments for drug crime, and prescription drug crimes can carry harsher sentences due to the nature of the substances.
+Our criminal defense attorneys offer specialized legal representation and have extensive expertise in handling such cases.
+Moermond & Mulligan, LLC is a top criminal defense firm with a proven track record in handling drug-related cases.
 We have an established track record of protecting clients from drug crime and can work towards a case dismissal or charge reduction.

 Call Moermond & Mulligan, LLC at (937) 228-9790 or contact us online today to speak to a prescription drug crime attorney in Dayton.
+Hiring a Dayton drug crime lawyer is crucial when facing serious drug charges to protect your rights and fight for your future.

 Why You Need a Lawyer for Prescription Drug Crime Charges

-A prescription drug attorney understands all the nuances and regulations surrounding prescription drug distribution and use and can form a strong argument to defend you against the charges.
 The attorneys at Moermond & Mulligan, LLC have over 50 years of collective experience as defense lawyers and can stand on your side to protect your rights.
 Our unique perspective as a former prosecutor gives us insight into how prosecutors approach crimes, allowing us to strategize and counter them.
 We have experience helping people beat prescription drug crime charges and offer our services to you.

 Types of Prescription Drug Crime in Dayton